codefortulsa/oscn/README.md

 Parsers accept the html of an OSCN case page and return python objects.
 - filed: returns a string of the filing date (e.g. 12/25/2017)
 - closed: returns a string of the date the case was closed.
 Return None if not closed.
 - counts: returns of list of count dicts found in a case.
-Values include 'description' of the counta and 'disposed' if available.
+Keys include 'description' of the count.
+If available 'violation' and 'disposed' are added.
 - judge: returns a string of the judge's name
 - parties: returns a list of objects that look like this: {'name': 'Some Name', 'type': 'Description'}
 - docket: returns a list of rows in a docket